 Thursday, December 10, 2009

-Lindside, WV - On November 27, Lowell Bowden was attacked by a group of loose pit bulls.
-Lowell's family has submitted a statement to DogsBite.org that recounts the attack that led to his tragic death on December 4.
-The incident marks the second fatal dog attack in West Virginia this year, both attributed to pit bulls.
-DogsBite.org urges citizens of West Virginia to contact their legislators and ask that they sponsor a law that provides felony punishment for owners of loose dogs that seriously injure or kill a human being.
+Lindside, WV - On November 27, Lowell Bowden was attacked by a pack pit bulls.
+Lowell's family submitted a statement to DogsBite.org that recounts the attack that led to his death on December 4.
+This marks the second fatal dog attack in West Virginia this year, both attributed to pit bulls.
+We urge West Virginia citizens to contact their state legislators and ask that they sponsor a bill that provides felony punishment for owners of loose dogs that seriously injure or kill a human being.

 "The family of Lowell Bowden is saddened and horrified by his death.
 On Friday, Nov 27, 2009, the day after Thanksgiving, Lowell went for his normal walk, around 4:00 pm on the same main, gravel road in the subdivision in which he and his wife live, in Lindside WV, with no knowledge or indication of potential danger.
 Two hunters, a man and his young daughter, came upon 4 pitbull breed dogs attacking something.
 When they realized that it was a person, the man got out of his car, and stomped his feet trying to scare them away.
 When the dogs did not move from their kill, the hunter fired a shot in the air, so as not to accidentally shoot Mr. Bowden, which made 3 of the 4 dogs run away.
 One dog still stood in defiance, growling, before running away.